-Consent is a defense to a legal claim for misappropriation of name or likeness or violation of the right of publicity.
+Similar to the tort of defamation, consent is a defense to a legal claim for misappropriation of name or likeness or violation of the right of publicity.
 If the plaintiff gave oral or written consent to the use of name or likeness of another then the defendant will not be liable for the publication.
 However, the publication must not exceed the consent.
 Further, the plaintiff that originally had the consent can revoke that consent anytime before the use of their name or photograph takes place.

 The second defense is the statute of limitations has expired.
 This term describes the maximum amount of time the plaintiff can wait before bringing a lawsuit.
 In using the name or likeness of other cases, the statute of limitations ordinarily runs from the date of first publication of the offending facts.
 It is common to be anywhere from one to three years.